Carrion Comfort: The Island Club

 Sheriff Gentry, now the only one investigating the murders as the FBI has shown no interest, realizes he is being followed.
 Eventually he confronts his follower, who instead of speaking immediately attacks Gentry and is killed in the ensuing struggle.
 There is no record of the person existing in US Government files, which leads Gentry to begin to believe Saul's incredible story.
-It is revealed that the reason the FBI was quick to stop investigating is that it is in part controlled by elements of the 'Island Club,' a Cabal of influential people with The Ability in the USA, such as Charles Colben of the FBI and Special Agent Haines, as well as billionaire C. Arnold Barent, Senatorial aide Nieman Trask, an influential Televangelist, and others.
+It is revealed that the reason the FBI was quick to stop investigating is that it is in part controlled by elements of the 'Island Club,' a Cabal of influential people with The Ability in the United States, such as Charles Colben of the FBI and Special Agent Haines, as well as billionaire C. Arnold Barent, Senatorial aide Nieman Trask, an influential Televangelist, and others.
 They discuss that Ayatollah Khomeini has a weak ability and thought he was the only one, and thus saw himself as godlike.
-They also discuss that they are manipulating the current US election by way of the Iran Hostage Crisis to ensure Ronald Reagan's election.
+They also discuss that they are manipulating the 1980 United States presidential election by way of the Iran Hostage Crisis to ensure Ronald Reagan's election.
 Willi kills a member of the club through long-distance use of a controlled surrogate to get their attention, asking to be a part of the games.

 Meanwhile, Melanie flees, accessing hidden identities and bank accounts throughout the US, and prepares to hide using identities and money she has waiting in France.
 At the Atlanta Airport, she is terrified by a courtesy phone call when she hears Nina's voice, convincing her that somehow Nina has cheated death, perhaps with a stronger Ability than previously known.
 Melanie uses people in a blind panic and ends up in Germantown, Philadelphia.
 She meets and conditions a new pawn, a hitchhiking thug called Vincent, into a mute killer.
 Saul, after years of working with various groups to track down the Oberst, believes he has found him—a man named Willi Borden.
 Saul hires Private detectives to track Willi, but they either disappear in Los Angeles or die.
 Saul reaches out to family members working in the Mossad for help in the same search for Willi Borden.
 This leads to his nephew Aaron, as well as Aaron's wife and children, being killed by agents of the Island Club.